 Windows and doors left with little or no maintenance can often lead to expensive early replacement.

-Follow these top tips, provided by Glassolutions on keeping your windows and doors in good condition:
+Follow these top tips from Glassolutions to keep your windows and doors in good condition:

 1. Timber framed windows and doors